Practical Startup Guide: From Idea to Production

-Startup guide.
-Step 1: Before you start.
+Startup Guide.
+Step 1: Before You Start

-Make preparations for the Entrepreneurial journey
+Make Preparations for the Entrepreneurial Journey

 Before entering the world of aspiring entrepreneurs, you need to have at least a sketch plan to get ready for all the challenges you may face on the road to your successful startup.

 Make sure your startup idea is essential or at least suitable.
-The most startups failed not because they had a bad product, but because this product was useless.
+The most startups failed not because they had a bad product but because this product was useless.

 If you feel confident while answering those questions, you have an excellent chance to turn your great idea into a successful startup.

 Remember, it’s only an ideation phase.
-There still a lot of things to do, including exhaustive research, business plan preparation, pitching your idea to investors for capital, building a team.
+There are still a lot of things to do, including exhaustive research, business plan preparation, pitching your idea to investors for capital, building a team.

-Get ready to become an entrepreneur
+Get Ready to Become an Entrepreneur

 Entrepreneurship is not a job.
 It is a lifestyle!
 Prepare yourself for the role.
 The strength of your startup will depend on the power of your idea, it’s true.
 Still, it’s also mandatory to develop yourself as a leader of your business.
 Look at the examples of successful entrepreneurs.
-Those people who are on top of big corporations, software development companies or enterprises have a few similarities: the way how those succeeded startupers approached, led, built a team, spread the brand name, etc.
+Those people who are on top of big corporations, software development companies, or small enterprises have a few similarities: the way how those succeeded startuppers approached, led, built a team, spread the brand name, etc.

-Create a business plan
+Create a Business Plan

 Usually, business plan includes:

-Products and Services
+- Products and Services

-Management & Organization
+- Management & Organization

-Startup Expenses & Capitalization
+- Startup Expenses & Capitalization

-Find an investor
+Find an Investor

 Your pitch, as well as your business idea, should be good enough to be developed over time.
 The better your pitch is prepared, the more confident an investor will be in funding your startup.

-Startup guide.
-Step 2: Develop and run a minimum viable product (MVP).
+Startup Guide.
+Step 2: Develop and Run a Minimum Viable Product (MVP).

 How to find out, whether consumers need your startup product or not?